-The rules governing the way in which the Overview and Scrutiny Committee operates can be found in the Council's Constitution (Part 2 pages 21-23, Part 3 page 53-54 & Part 4 pages 131-139).
+The rules governing the way in which the Overview and Scrutiny Committee operates can be found in the Council's Constitution.

-At Woking Borough Council there is a single Overview and Scrutiny Committee which has 10 members and meets seven times per year.
+At Woking Borough Council there is a single Overview and Scrutiny Committee which has 9 members and meets seven times per year.
 This Committee, along with a number of Task Groups, carry out the function of Overview and Scrutiny in Woking.